colbyprior/speedies/docs/7. Warbands/Vampires.md

 ### Animal
 *Inherent*

-This unit cannot Promote, make Climb checks, or pick up Treasure.
-They can still go up ladders.
+This unit cannot Promote, use ladders (except by making a full Climb Check), pick up Treasure, or use equipment.
 ### Flying
 *Inherent*